Australian 457 Temporary Work Visa

 - Be nominated by an approved sponsor to work in an occupation on the list of eligible skilled occupations

 - Meet the skill requirements, and any registration and licensing obligations for the nominated occupation

 You can be in or outside Australia when you lodge your application.

 Current 457 visa holders will continue under the existing 457 rules until further notice by the department.
 If they wish to transfer an existing 457 visa, this may then fall into the new regulations.

-By March 2018, the implementation of the reforms will be complete and the Temporary Skill Shortage (TSS) visa will fully come into effect.
+By March 2018, the implementation of the reforms will be complete and the Temporary Skills Shortage visa (TSS) in Australia will fully come into effect.

 It is one of the most popular methods of immigration to Australia given Australia’s skills shortage and we at Southern Stone International have helped hundreds of businesses and individuals in obtaining successful outcomes under the employer sponsored stream visas.
 The government may have abolished the 457 visa in name but the TSS visa itself is basically the same, so don’t panic!
 Our professional team will guide you through every step of the process.